GRAC: Self-Guided and Self-Regularized Actor-Critic: Introduction

-We propose a novel self-\textbf{G}uided and self-\textbf{R}egularized \textbf{A}ctor \textbf{C}ritic~(\emph{GRAC}) algorithm. \emph{GRAC} uses \textbf{self-regularized TD-Learning} removing the need for a target network and utilizes a novel \textbf{policy improvement method which combines policy-gradients and zero-order optimization} to speed up learning.
-Following Clipped Double Q-Learning, we propose \textbf{Max-min Double Q-learning} to address underestimation and the discrepancy between the two Q functions.
+Our main contribution in this work is a \textbf{self-regularized} TD-learning method to address divergence without requiring a target network that may slow down learning progress.
+In addition, we propose a \textbf{self-guided} policy improvement method which combines policy-gradients and zero-order optimization.
+This helps to speed up learning and is robust to local noise in the Q function approximation.
+Taken together, these components define \emph{GRAC}, a novel self-guided and self-regularized actor critic algorithm.
 We evaluate \emph{GRAC} on six continuous control domains from OpenAI gym~\cite{brockman2016openai}, where we achieve or outperform state of the art result in every environment tested.
 We run our experiments across a large number of seeds with fair evaluation metrics~\cite{duan2016benchmarking}, perform extensive ablation studies, and open source both our code and learning curves.